user profile avatar

 Bio

 Hello!
-I'm Clare Dominique, and I'm currently a first-year student at De Anza College transferring to the University of Southern California to study Biomedical Engineering (Molecular/Cellular Focus) at the Viterbi School of Engineering this fall.
+I'm Clare Dominique, and I'm currently a second year at the University of Southern California majoring in Biomedical Engineering (Molecular/Cellular Focus) at the Viterbi School of Engineering with a minor in Cinematic Arts.
 Growing up in San Fernando, La Union, Philippines and moving to Silicon Valley, I have witnessed the harmful effects of inequities and disparities in healthcare firsthand.
 My dream is to have a career focused in health equity and personalized medicine, making sure everyone around the globe is able to access healthcare solutions.
-In my free time, I enjoy watching arthouse films and attending indie concerts.
+In my free time, I enjoy watching arthouse films and attending concerts for my favorite K-pop girl band, LOONA (and their subunits, LOOSSEMBLE, ARTMS, Chuu, and Yves).

 Education